 Each round trip on The Wheel lasts between 15-20 minutes with the variable being the other passengers’ loading and unloading process.

-Let’s get real, as cool as The Wheel is, it doesn’t make a lot of sense to load up the family for a trek to The Island for a 15-20 minute ride.
+But let’s get real.
+As cool as The Wheel is, it doesn’t make a lot of sense to load up the family for a trek to The Island for a 15-20 minute ride.

-As part of a larger itinerary, however, it can be the highlight to a fun day.
+As part of a larger itinerary, however, it can be the highlight of a fun day.